Communication

 United States

 For Americans quality is just one of several product characteristics.
 And it is always a function of price.
 In fact, in the U.S. market it’s all about value, about the relation of quality to price.
-Patterns
+Examples

 Process